Smart Travel Tips & Information

 Be Smart, Be Safe

-As the official destination marketing organization for the City of Los Angeles, our primary goal is to ensure that our visitors have a safe and memorable Los Angeles experience.
-Here are some smart travel tips to keep in mind during your visit.
-We hope you enjoy Los Angeles!
+As the official destination marketing organization for the City of Los Angeles, our primary goal is to ensure that our visitors have a safe, memorable and welcoming experience while visiting Los Angeles.
+We encourage travelers to stay informed, plan ahead and follow common-sense health and safety practices during their visit.

 Guide to Healthy Travel Practices:

-• Avoid contact with people who are already sick
+- Avoid close contact with individuals who are feeling unwell

-• Be aware of the latest travel advisories from the Centers of Disease Control and Prevention and the U.S. State Department
+For the latest travel health information, visitors are encouraged to review guidance from the Centers for Disease Control and Prevention (CDC), the U.S. State Department and the Los Angeles County Department of Public Health.

 Smart Safety Tips:

-• Upon leaving a meeting or convention, be sure to remove and stash your convention badge.
+- Upon leaving a meeting or convention, remove and store your convention badge

-• Walk in well-traveled and well-lit places, especially at night.
-Also, park your vehicle in well-lit, busy areas.
+- Walk in well-traveled and well-lit places, especially at night

-• Angelenos are friendly, knowledgeable and eager to help.
-Visitors are encouraged to ask hotel staff, waiters, traffic officers or police for assistance.
+Angelenos are friendly and eager to help.
+Visitors are encouraged to ask hotel staff, restaurant employees, ambassadors, traffic officers or police for assistance if needed.

-• Report suspicious behavior to the safety patrols or Los Angeles Police Department by calling 877-275-5273.
+Suspicious activity can be reported to local safety patrols or the Los Angeles Police Department at 877-275-5273.

 Downtown Safety Officers:

-Downtown is home to numerous Business Improvement Districts (BIDs), which are funded by property owners within each district.
+Downtown LA is home to several Business Improvement Districts (BIDs), which are funded by property owners within each district.
 Common services include street and sidewalk maintenance and public safety.
 Visitors of the Los Angeles Convention Center will mostly spend their time within the South Park and Downtown Center BIDs.

 NotifyLA